 14. Graphic Designer

-Average Salary: $65,131 per year
+Average Salary: $71,527 per year

 You can make more money as a freelance graphic designer if you’re the go-to person for logos, cards, invitations, posters, and other print and web-based materials.
 Graphic designers communicate the client’s ideas through visuals.
-They use various tools like type, illustration, photography, and other images to create designs that express a message or share a story or concept.
+They use various tools, like type, illustration, photography, and other images, to create designs that express a message or share a story or concept.

-As a graphic designer, you must not only have an eye for design, but you must also have excellent communication skills for you to deal with potential and current clients.
+As a graphic designer, you must not only have an eye for design, but you must also have excellent communication skills to deal with potential and current clients.
 You must also have a feel for what your audience needs to see.
 Does your design need to educate them or entice them into buying?
 You have to consider this when aiming to work as a graphic designer.

 Pros: